swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 does it allow comments in the middle of tripled string literals.
 Fans of Perl's `/x` regex modifier will need a different proposal.

-If the character immediately following the opening delimiter is *not* a newline, or the line containing the closing delimiter contains at least one non-whitespace character before the delimiter, no indentation-stripping logic will be applied.
+If the line containing the closing delimiter *does* contains at least one non-whitespace character before the delimiter, no indentation-stripping logic will be applied.
 This preserves the feature's utility for short, possibly single-line strings and for code generation use cases where nobody will read the code.

 #### Rationale

+We considered designs where a character explicitly marked the indentation on each line.
+While this was very clear, it meant that users would need to edit each line of the string, rather than just inserting text verbatim.
+This made a lot of people very angry and was widely regarded as a bad move.

-The indentation stripping algorithm depends on the delimiter's indentation because it's the only part of the string literal's syntax whose distance from the first column has no other meaning.
+The best alternative, then, is to somehow infer the amount of indentation from the text, preferably in a way that can also easily tell us whether indentation stripping should be enabled at all.
+We use the closing delimiter's indentation because it's the only part of the string literal's syntax whose distance from the first column has no other meaning.
 By using it, we can support string literals which include indentation *in their content*, which is helpful for many code-generation use cases, where you may care